Security Tip: Bypassing CSRF Protection with File Uploads

 It’s that last part that is the big problem: world-accessible.

 As a general rule, you should always limit the types of files you allow to be uploaded.
-Laravel’s uploaded file validator is incredibly robust, so definitely check that out and ensure you validate everything3.
-But what if you need to accept a wide range of files, or even just `.html` files specifically?
+Laravel’s uploaded file validator is incredibly robust, so definitely check that out and ensure you validate everything.
+But what if you need to accept a wide range of files, or even just .html

 The risk is that if an attacker can upload an HTML file, which the browser executes as HTML, then they can run javascript in their victim’s browser.
 Depending on the scope the HTML file is running in, they may have full access to session cookies and CSRF tokens.
 This makes CSRF and XSS attacks trivial, and leaves your app completely exposed!